 As the European Union readies for its upcoming elections, accelerating the fight against fake news has become a top priority.
 Many policymakers are concerned about attempts to covertly use online platforms to insert propaganda and incendiary messages into public discourse in European democracies by targeting particular groups with disinformation campaigns.
 One powerful tool in the fight against fake news is artificial intelligence (AI), which can be used to automatically detect and respond to this content as well as empower users with the ability to verify the veracity of claims.
 A number of leading tech companies, including Facebook, Google, and Twitter, have committed to self-regulatory standards and developed a code of practice on disinformation, and the European Commission is evaluating the extent to which automated tools and self-regulation can counter fake news, without introducing new distortions to public discourse or stifling freedom of speech.

-Join ITIF's Center for Data Innovation for a conversation about how the public and private sectors can work together to accelerate the use of AI to combat fake news.
+On February 20, 2019, the Center for Data Innovation held a conversation about how the public and private sectors can work together to accelerate the use of AI to combat fake news.
 Eline Chivot, senior policy analyst at the Center, moderated the discussion.

 To begin, Chivot asked the panelists to comment on what online disinformation means in the context of the upcoming elections.
 Paolo Cesarini, the Head of Unit of media convergence and social media at the European Commission’s DG Connect, stated that the Commission has been acting rather quickly as it became aware of disinformation strategies polluting the public space.
 However, this problem is complex and impacts everybody, so it is difficult to design solutions and a plan without having a wide, public conversation, which will take some time.